Fraquia/Cifar10-Keras-Classification-and-Attack/README.md

 # Cifar10-Keras-Classification-and-Attack
-Python Notebook where I trained and attacked a CNN on Cifar10 Dataset
+Python Notebook where I trained and attacked a CNN on Cifar10 Dataset (15 Feb 2021)

 ## Project Description